jonathan-teel/flask-gpt-template/README.md

 ## License

-GPT-Diver is released under the MIT License - see the LICENSE for details.
+Flask GPT Template is released under the MIT License - see the LICENSE for details.